judekanjamala/RelRL/README.md

 maintained.
 The current version is a reimplementation intended to be used for experimenting with encodings and additional features.

+This research has been partially supported by grants NSF CNS 1718713 and ONR N00014-17-1-2787

 ## Documentation

 The relational program logic and a high level description of the current version